wyler0/bodymech-client-frotend/README-AI.md

 ## Authentication

 Authentication is implemented using Firebase.
-Packages `firebase-react-native` and `firebase` are both used.
+Packages `firebase-react-native` and other react-native firebase packages are used.

 ### Platform Compatibility
-- `firebase.js`:
-  - Handles platform compatibility via platform checks (iOS, android, web), ensuring that the correct Firebase configuration and authentication functions are used for each platform.
 - `app.json`:
   - Added platform-specific Firebase configurations under `expo.extra.firebaseConfig`.
   - Separate configurations for web, iOS, and Android.